m-lab/mlab-vis-api/README.md

 ## What

-Python Flask server connected to Bigtable to serve up data needed for MLab Visualization.
+The staging verion of the Python Flask server connected to Bigtable to serve up data needed for MLab Visualization.

+The production api can be found [here.](https://github.com/opentechinstitute/mlab-vis-api/tree/master)

+To test changes, first deploy to the [mlab-staging project](https://console.cloud.google.com/appengine/services?project=mlab-staging) and then submit a PR to merge them into the production repo.

 ## Install